 For every emotion of life, there’s a Kishore Kumar song that fits the mood perfectly.
-That’s the magic of the man, whose voice is immortal.
+That’s the magic of the man, whose voice is immortal and on the legendary singer and actor 91st birth anniversary, let us take a trip down memory lane.

-In 1987 when legendary singer, actor, lyricist and filmmaker, Kishore Kumar passed away, the film industry came to a stand still.
+In 1987 when legendary singer, actor, lyricist and filmmaker, Kishore Kumar passed away, the film industry came to a standstill.
 Kumar is still regarded as the man who laid down the foundation for Hindi film music.
-His soulful voice and his versatility was loved by his fans throughout the world and in times when Hindi film music is struggling to get back to glory, Kishore’s voice reminds us of the golden days.
-He was a singer, an actor, a true artiste in every sense and there would never be another Kishore.
+His soulful voice and his versatility were loved by his fans throughout the world and in times when Hindi film music is struggling to get back to glory, Kishore’s voice reminds us of the golden days.
+He was a singer, an actor, a true artist in every sense and there would never be another Kishore.

 People were sad and their grief couldn’t find an end.
 The truth here is, irrespective of the fact that Indian music industry has some of the most versatile voices now, there hasn’t been and there can’t ever be anyone like him again.
 He is irreplaceable.
 Even in the Golden era of iconic singers like Mohammed Rafi, Manna Dey and Lata Mangeshkar had a firm feet in the music industry, Kishore Da made his presence felt.
 And still does.